Creating Processes

 Preset Checklist Items

-Checklists help end users track the jobs to be done for a given task.
+Checklists help end users track the jobs to be done for a given task, ensuring nothing falls through the cracks.
 There are two types of items you can add to a Task record:

-• manual item is considered complete when the task owner checks its box.
+• A manual item is considered complete when the task owner checks its box.

 • An automatic item is considered complete when its criteria have been fulfilled.
-Criteria logic is handled by a checkbox field located elsewhere, which gets automatically checked using either formula logic or other automation.
+Criteria logic is handled by a checkbox field elsewhere, which is automatically checked via formula logic or other automation.
 The automatic checklist item simply reflects the status of that field.

 When process tasks are completed, you can report on checklist items using the Completed By and Completed On fields with the following report types: